 Since Hotspot Shield’s pricing is higher than some of the best performing premium VPNs, it’s not worth the cost.
-For a lower monthly price for a 1-year plan, you can get dependable security features and more with NordVPN.
+For a lower monthly price for a 1-year plan, you can get dependable security features and more with CyberGhost.

 Yes, Hotspot Shield offers a free version.
 However, it has several limitations, including:

 Unfortunately no, Hotspot Shield provides a solid feature set but has several shortcomings.